pepkit/pepspec/docs/looper/advanced-guide/advanced-computing.md

 To create a custom compute package and add it to divvy is easy:

-1. Create your own template, a text file with `{VARIBLE}` syntax for any job-specific variables.
+1. Create your own template, a text file with `{VARIABLE}` syntax for any job-specific variables.
 You can find examples in the [submit_templates](https://github.com/pepkit/divcfg/tree/master/templates) folder.
 2. Add a new compute package as an entry under `compute_packages` in your divvy config file.
 3. Point to your custom template in the `submission_template` attribute of your new compute package.
 4. Add the appropriate `submission_command` for this package.